maxAman/AutoSwipeableViewDemoProject/README.md

          compile project(':MobikulAutoScrollableView-release')
    }
 ```
 5. Voila!
-You have seccessfully import the library to your Project,
+You have seccessfully import the library to your Project.

 ## Implementation